 Like HealthLine reports, doctors used a dual approach in their research.
 They combined stem cell therapy with antidiabetic drugs like metformin(Glucophage) and sitagliptin (Januvia).
 When tested on lab animals, doctors found that this combined form of treatment showed much more effective results.
 PRP treatment may also help patients in a similar way.

 Cost of Stem Cell Therapy for Diabetes

 Both treatments, Stem Cell Therapy and PRP treatment to stop Diabetes are in the experimental stage.
 For this reason, the costs are high.
 And, more research is needed before the treatments become freely available and doctors can guarantee positive results.
-As for the costs, Stem Cell Therapy in the U.S. could cost you around $10,000 or more depending on specific practitioners.
+As for the costs, Stem Cell Therapy in the U.S. could cost you around $10,000 or more.
+But, this estimate depends on specific practitioners.
 PRP injection cost ranges from $500 to $2,000 again depending on the practitioner you work with.